-News: See Wirefly's rankings of the fastest cell phone carriers in the United States for the first half of 2017 here.
+News: See Wirefly's rankings of the fastest cell phone carriers in the United States in the most recent report here.

 How to Determine if a Connection is Good Enough for VoIP

 The first step is to test the network to determine the speed that it is operating at now.
 If the results are adequate, then the connection can handle VoIP.
 Inadequate results, on the other hand, may be fixed by carrying out these tasks:

 Determine how many units are connected to the network.
 The more units on a network, the less available bandwidth, a concept frequently called a “network blockage.”

 Check the wires.
 Insufficient test results sometimes happen because of unconnected cables or worn out wires in the network.